 them to tell no one what had happened" (Luke 8:49-56).

-Jesus Christ resurrects his friend Lazarus, who has been dead for three days: "Jesus had not yet come into the
+Jesus Christ resurrects his friend Lazarus, who has been dead for four days: "Jesus had not yet come into the

 village, but he was still in the place where Martha had met him.
 When the Jews who were with Mary in the house consoling her saw her get up quickly and go out, they followed her, supposing that she was going to the tomb to weep there.
 When Mary arrived where